 The University of Iowa also offers a combined AuD/PhD degree.
 Individuals wishing to pursue joint doctoral degrees are required to apply initially to the AuD program and to discuss this option with their advisor.
 At the end of the second year of the AuD program, they will petition the faculty to change degree objectives.
 This will be granted if the student is making adequate progress toward the AuD and if there is a faculty member who will mentor the student.
 If approved by the faculty as a whole, the student and his/her mentor will form a planning committee who will help the candidate merge the two curricula efficiently.
-It should be possible to complete a project that will serve both as a capstone project for the AuD and as a pre-dissertation project for the PhD.
+It should be possible to complete a project for the PhD.
 Students, along with their committee members, will determine how the clinical practicum rotations will be interleaved with PhD coursework.
 The student will then present this program of study to the department chair, who - in consultation with the faculty - will make final decisions on a case-by-case basis about admission and funding eligibility.